OCTScenes: A Versatile Real-World Dataset of Tabletop Scenes for Object-Centric Learning: Experimental details

 \subsection{Hyperparameters}

-\paragraph{N-EM~\cite{greff2017neural}} We used the unoffcial N-EM implementation in the toolbox of compositional scene representation.\footnote{\url{https://github.com/FudanVI/compositional-scene-representation-toolbox}} Models were trained with the default hyperparameters described in the "experiments\_benchmark/config\_clevr.yaml" file of the official code repository, with the exception of the batch size, which was set to 10.
+\paragraph{N-EM~\cite{greff2017neural}} We used the unofficial N-EM implementation in the toolbox of compositional scene representation\footnote{\url{https://github.com/FudanVI/compositional-scene-representation-toolbox}}.
+Models were trained with the default hyperparameters described in the "experiments\_benchmark/config\_clevr.yaml" file of the code repository, with the exception of the batch size, which was set to 64.

-\paragraph{AIR~\cite{eslami2016attend}} We used the unoffcial AIR implementation in the toolbox of compositional scene representation.
-Models were trained with the default hyperparameters described in the "experiments\_benchmark/config\_clevr.yaml" file of the official code repository, with the exception of the batch size, which was set to 64.
+\paragraph{AIR~\cite{eslami2016attend}} We used the unofficial AIR implementation in the toolbox of compositional scene representation.
+Models were trained with the default hyperparameters described in the "experiments\_benchmark/config\_clevr.yaml" file of the code repository, with the exception of the batch size, which was set to 64.

-\paragraph{GMIOO~\cite{yuan2019generative}} We used the offcial GMIOO implementation in the toolbox of compositional scene representation .
-Models were trained with the default hyperparameters described in the "experiments\_benchmark/config\_clevr.yaml" file of the official code repository, with the exception of the batch size, which was set to 64.
+\paragraph{GMIOO~\cite{yuan2019generative}} We used the official GMIOO implementation in the toolbox of compositional scene representation.
+Models were trained with the default hyperparameters described in the "experiments\_benchmark/config\_clevr.yaml" file of the code repository, with the exception of the batch size, which was set to 64.

-\paragraph{SPACE~\cite{lin2019space}} We used the offcial SPACE implementation in the toolbox of compositional scene representation.
-Models were trained with the default hyperparameters described in the "experiments\_benchmark/config\_clevr.yaml" file of the official code repository.
+\paragraph{SPACE~\cite{lin2019space}} We used the official SPACE implementation in the toolbox of compositional scene representation.
+Models were trained with the default hyperparameters described in the "src/configs/clevr.yaml" file of the code repository, with the exception of the batch size, which was set to 64.

-\paragraph{GENESIS~\cite{engelcke2019genesis}} We used the unoffcial GENESIS implementation in the toolbox of compositional scene representation.
-Models were trained with the default hyperparameters described in the "genesis/models/genesis\_config.py" file of the official code repository, with the exception of the batch size, which was set to 16.
+\paragraph{GENESIS~\cite{engelcke2019genesis}} We used the unofficial GENESIS implementation in the toolbox of compositional scene representation.
+Models were trained with the default hyperparameters described in the "genesis/models/genesis\_config.py" file of the code repository, with the exception of the batch size, which was set to 64.

-\paragraph{GENESIS-V2~\cite{engelcke2021genesis}} We modified the unoffcial GENESIS implementation in the toolbox of compositional scene representation.
-Models were trained with the default hyperparameters described in the "genesis/models/genesisv2\_config.py" file of the official code repository, with the exception of the batch size, which was set to 64.
+\paragraph{GENESIS-V2~\cite{engelcke2021genesis}} We modified the unofficial GENESIS-V2 implementation in the toolbox of compositional scene representation.
+Models were trained with the default hyperparameters described in the "genesis/models/genesisv2\_config.py" file of the code repository, with the exception of the batch size, which was set to 64.

+\paragraph{Slot Attention~\cite{locatello2020object}} We used the unofficial Slot Attention implementation in the toolbox of compositional scene representation.
+Models were trained with the default hyperparameters described in the "experiments\_benchmark/config\_clevr.yaml" file of the code repository.